 HTTPolice takes HTTP exchanges (also known as transactions) as input.
-Every exchange can consist of 1 request and 1+ responses.
-Usually there is just 1 response, but sometimes there are interim (1xx) responses before the main one.
+An exchange can consist of one request and one or more responses.
+Usually there is just one response, but sometimes there are interim (1xx) responses before the main one.

 If you only want to check the request, you can omit responses from the exchange.